abhinav2712/abhinav2712/README.md

 I am currently focusing on improving his skills in DevOps and learning React Native with Typescript.
 He is always eager to learn and explore new technologies.

 ## What I'm looking to collaborate on 💞️
 I am actively seeking to collaborate on exciting projects related to Docker, Kubernetes, C++, Java, MongoDB, and Cloud Native.
-If you have any interesting projects in mind, feel free to reach out to me
+If you have any interesting projects in mind, feel free to reach out to me.
+Open to work together on cool projects and in hackathons as well

 ## How to reach me 📫
 You can reach out to me via email at abhinav.kumar2712@gmail.com or connect with him on LinkedIn at https://www.linkedin.com/in/abhinav-kumar-9639b4143/.
 Don't hesitate to get in touch and explore exciting opportunities together.